jonhilgart22/UNH-projects/README.md

 # glavanize-projects
-Here you will find various projects I worked on while studying at Galvanize.
+Here you will find various projects during my Master's in Data Science program.

 Index